 My cozy cabin was perfectly insulated.
 It felt like sleeping in a wooden version of a deluxe tent.
-I bonded with mother nature without compromising comfort.
+At Rwiza Village, I bonded with Mother Nature without compromising comfort.
 With this upscale dimension of wilderness getaway, luxury meets simplicity.
 Less is more.

 It was a peaceful night.
 I slept like a baby.
 When I woke up early in the morning, I stood on the balcony overlooking the lake.
 From there, I saw a fleet of fishing boats returning to the shore.
 The crew had spent a whole night working.

 As I marveled at the fishing boats sailing to the shore, a group of women was waiting for them at the dock.
 The said women were there to buy and deliver fish to the market.
-This scenery reminded me of the night I tried fishing, while visiting Rusizi, a couple of years ago.
-My fishing experience in Rusizi taught me valuable life lessons.
+This scenery reminded me of the night I tried fishing a couple of years ago.
+That fishing experience taught me valuable life lessons.